 Some payment methods may only be available subject to additional conditions or fees.
-In such cases related information can be found in the dedicated section of Canadian Association of Wilderness Medicine.
+In such cases related information can be found in the dedicated section of Doctor It.

-All payments are independently processed through third-party services.
-Therefore, Canadian Association of Wilderness Medicine does not collect any payment information – such as credit card details – but only receives a notification once the payment has been successfully completed.
+Other payment methods – if any – are independently provided by third-party services.
+In such cases Doctor It collects no payment information – such as credit card details – but only receives a notification from the relevant third-party provider once the payment has been successfully completed.

-If payment through the available methods fail or is refused by the payment service provider, the Owner shall be under no obligation to fulfil the purchase order.
+If payment through the available methods fail, the Owner shall be under no obligation to fulfill the purchase order.
 Any possible costs or fees resulting from the failed or refused payment shall be borne by the User.

 Until payment of the total purchase price is received by the Owner, any Products ordered shall not become the User’s property.